 - 2 cups chopped Butterfinger (approx 10–12 Snack sized Candy bars)

-- LIne a baking sheet with parchment or a silicone liner.
+- Preheat oven to 350°F. Line a baking sheet with parchment or a silicone liner.
 Set aside.

-- In bowl of stand mixer cream butter and sugar together for 2 minutes until light and fluffy.
+- In the bowl of your stand mixer fitted with the paddle attachment mix the butter and sugar together for 2 minutes until light and fluffy.

-- Add in egg, yolk and vanilla.
+- Add in egg, yolk, vanilla baking soda, and salt.
 Mix until combined, scraping sides as needed.

-- Finally mix in chopped Butterfinger.
-The dough will be thick.
+- Stir in the chopped Butterfinger.
+Note – The dough will be thick.

-- using a cookie scoop or a heaping tablespoon, drop dough onto cookie sheet about 2 inches apart.
+- Using a medium (2- tablespoon) cookie scoop, drop dough onto cookie sheet about 2 inches apart.

 - Bake for 8-9 minutes until edges are lightly golden.

-- Allow to cool on baking sheet for 3 minutes and then transfer to a wire rack to continue cooling.
+- Allow the cookies to cool on baking sheet for 3 minutes and then transfer to a wire rack to cool completely.